Welcome to The Modern Postcard Travel Resources Page!

 A modern take on the traditional scavenger hunt game, this smartphone app is an interesting idea for exploring a city when traveling or close to home.
 The interactive app takes players on a specific route around a neighborhood, asking multiple-choice questions about various stops along the way.
 There are more than 200 scavenger hunts in six countries throughout the world, with several different hunts offered in many large cities.

-I have never actually spent the night in a lighthouse, but the idea has always intrigued me.
+Spending the night in a lighthouse was one of those bucket list dreams that was as wonderful as I’d imagined.
 This website of the United States Lighthouse Society is a veritable everything-you-always-wanted-to-know about lighthouses.
-The key information for travelers is the link on the home page called Lighthouse Lodging, which lists lighthouse accommodations in the United States and the Canadian province of New Brunswick.
+The key information for travelers is the link on the home page called Lighthouse Lodging, which lists lighthouse accommodations in 14 U.S. States and several Canadian provinces.
 Lighthouse stays vary from basic rooms to bed and breakfast lodgings that include gourmet dinners to longer-term vacation rentals of the keeper’s cottage.
 The number of rooms in a lighthouse is extremely limited, and they book up months in advance.

 A Final Thought